WICG/turtledove/FLEDGE_extended_PA_reporting.md

-buyers a way to express which sellers they’re comfortable sharing this information with, so we add a new mechanism which allows each buyer to declare a set of approved sellers: The interestGroup provided to `navigator.joinAdInterestGroup()` will contain a new field named `sellerCapabilities`, a dict keyed by seller origin with lists of permission strings as values (as described below).
+buyers a way to express which sellers they’re comfortable sharing this information with, so we add a new mechanism which allows each buyer to declare a set of approved sellers: The interestGroup provided to `navigator.joinAdInterestGroup()` will contain a new field named `sellerCapabilities`, a dict keyed by seller origin (or "*", to set defaults for non-specified seller origins) with lists of permission strings as values (as described below).

 For the seller to declare reporting, the `auctionConfig` passed to `runAdAuction` is amended to contain a configuration for the seller latency report.